RadhiFadlillah/sysloc/README.md

 [![GoDoc](https://godoc.org/github.com/RadhiFadlillah/sysloc?status.png)](https://godoc.org/github.com/RadhiFadlillah/sysloc)

 Sysloc is a Go package for getting OS locale.
+It's inspired by [jmshal/go-locale](https://github.com/jmshal/go-locale), which in turn inspired by [sindresorhus/os-locale](https://github.com/sindresorhus/os-locale).
+The differences are :

+- Uses go module.
+- No more underscore in package name.
-It's inspired by [os-locale](https://github.com/sindresorhus/os-locale) by [Sindre Sorhus](https://github.com/sindresorhus), except here for Mac OS we simply use `$LANG` environment variable.
+- For Mac OS we simply use `$LANG` environment variable.

 ## Usage Examples